NVIDIAGameWorks/Streamline/docs/ProgrammingGuide.md

 ### 2.1 ADDING SL TO YOUR APPLICATION

 The SL SDK comes with several header files, `sl.h` and `sl_*.h`, which are located in the `./include` folder.
 Two main header files are `sl.h`and `sl_consts.h` and they should be included always.
-Depending on which SL feature is used by your application the additional header(s) should be included (see bellow for more details).
-Your project should link against the export library `sl.interposer.lib` (which is provided in the ./lib/x64 folder) and if using Vulkan distribute the included `VkLayer_streamline.json` with your application.
+Depending on which SL features are used by your application, additional header(s) should be included (see below for more details).
+Your project should link against the export library `sl.interposer.lib` (which is provided in the ./lib/x64 folder) and if using Vulkan, distribute the included `VkLayer_streamline.json` with your application.
 Since SL is an interposer, there are several ways it can be integrated into your application:

-* If you are statically linking `d3d11.lib`, `d3d12.lib` and `dxgi.lib` there are two options:
+* If you are statically linking `d3d11.lib`, `d3d12.lib` and `dxgi.lib`, there are two options:
-    * remove standard libraries from the linking stage and and link `sl.interposer.lib` instead, SL will automatically intercept API it requires to function correctly
+    * remove standard libraries from the linking stage and and link `sl.interposer.lib` instead; SL will automatically intercept API it requires to function correctly
     * keep linking the standard libraries, load `sl.interposer.dll` dynamically and redirect DXGI/D3D API calls as required (code sample can be found below)
-* If you are dynamically loading `d3d11.dll`, `d3d12.dll` and `dxgi.dll` dynamically load `sl.interposer.dll` instead
+* If you are dynamically loading `d3d11.dll`, `d3d12.dll` and `dxgi.dll`, dynamically load `sl.interposer.dll` instead
-* If you are using Vulkan enable `VK_LAYER_Streamline` and include `VkLayer_streamline.json` with your distribution
+* If you are using Vulkan, enable `VK_LAYER_Streamline` and include `VkLayer_streamline.json` with your distribution

 > **IMPORTANT:**
 > Vulkan support is under development and does not function correctly in the current release.

 If you want full control, simply incorporate SL source code into your engine and instead of creating standard DirectX/DXGI interfaces, use proxies provided by the SL SDK.
-Please note that in this scenario you also need to ensure that SL plugin manager is initialized properly and SL plugins are loaded and mapped correctly, otherwise SL features will not work.
+Please note that in this scenario, you also need to ensure that the SL plugin manager is initialized properly and SL plugins are loaded and mapped correctly, otherwise SL features will not work.

 > **IMPORTANT:**
 > When running on hardware which does not support SL, `sl.interposer.dll` serves as a simple pass-through layer with negligible impact on performance.